Symptoms of Autism

 Level 2: “Requiring substantial support”

-Inflexibility of behavior, difficulty coping with change, or other restricted/repetitive behaviors appear frequently enough to be obvious to the casual observer and interfere with functioning in a variety of contexts.
-Distress and/or difficulty changing focus or action.
+- Restricted, Repetitive Behaviors: Inflexibility of behavior, difficulty coping with change, or other restricted/repetitive behaviors appear frequently enough to be obvious to the casual observer and interfere with functioning in a variety of contexts.
+Distress and/or difficulty changing focus or actions.

 Level 1: “Requiring support”